nessanmore/nessanmore/README.md

 <blockquote><h2><b>BYI</b></h2></blockquote>

  I prefer one-on-one communication (whispering), and I don't respond well when there are too many friends in one area.
-I an almost always doing something else with ponytown open, so late responses are common.～☆ </p>
+I am almost always doing something else with Ponytown open, so late responses are common.～☆ </p>

 <p align="center">
   <font size="2">
-I am <u>very</u> protective and territorial over people I consider friends.～☆
+I'm very low energy and may be bland sometimes, but please don't feel hesitant to talk to me; I'm open to conversation!
+Tone tags are very helpful but not required if we know each other well. ～☆
   </font>
 </p>